9POINTEIGHT/MPI/README.md

 ```r
 out_seq <- AF_Seq(df = examplePovertydf, g = "Region", k = 3)
 ```
+Input will be...
+* `df`  A poverty data frame
+* `g`  A column name that will be used to divide data into groups.
+When the value is NULL, the entire data is not separated into groups.(default as NULL)
+* `w`  An indicator weight vectors (default as 1)
+* `k`  A poverty cut-off.
+If an aggregate value of indicators of a specific person is above or equal the value of k, then this person is considered to be a poor.(default as 1)

-Output will be `list of lists` separated into group, and each list contains
+Output will be `list of lists` separated into group, and each list contains...
 * `groupname`
 * `H`  Head count Ratio, the proportion of the population that is multidimensionally deprived calculated by dividing the number of poor people with the total number of people.
 * `A` Average deprivation share among poor people, by aggregating the proportion of total deprivations each person and dividing by the total number of poor people.